 - To ensure you don't have any corrupt files, arrange the images in order of size - any photos with a size of 0kb are corrupted.

-- To organise the collected data, create a folder called flight 1.
+- To organize the collected data, create a folder called flight 1.
 Within that folder, create two folders, one called MSP and one called Visual.
-Copy the visual images from the DJI Phantom memory card to the Visual folder and copy the Multispectral images form the MicaSense memory card to the MSP folder.
+Copy the visual images from the DJI Phantom memory card to the Visual folder and copy the Multispectral images from the MicaSense memory card to the MSP folder.
 Do that for every flight thereafter.

 Download the In Field Flight Tips